absmach/magistrala-docs/docs/dashboards/barchart.md

 Click on the `Add Widget` button, which will open a dialog box displaying all available widgets.
 Select the **Bar Chart** option from the list.

-This will open the **Create Bar Chart** dialog, where the chart’s settings and data sources can be configured, just like with the Line Chart.
+This will open the **Create Bar Chart** dialog, where the chart’s settings and data sources can be configured.

+#### Configuring the Bar Chart

-The fields marked with an asterisk are required and must be filled in before clicking `Create` button.
+Just like with the line chart, the fields marked with an asterisk are required and must be filled in before clicking `Create` button.

 ![Create Bar Chart](../img/dashboards/create-barchart.png)